 A distinction is made between the proofing substrates that we use, since the surface texture and the paper white also have an influence on the representability of the colours.
-The color deviations were calculated by the proofing software on the basis of the measured color space of the proof.de proofing system.
+The colour deviations were calculated by the proofing software on the basis of the measured colour space of the proof.de proofing system.
 Deviations are therefore possible in practice.
-However, it turns out that almost all spot colors can be simulated quite well in the large color space of our proofing devices.
-The smaller the ∆E00 value, the smaller the color distance from the spot color reference to the proofed color.
-Higher ∆E00 values show which colors can be reproduced more poorly in the digital proof.
+However, it turns out that almost all spot colours can be simulated quite well in the large colour space of our proofing devices.
+The smaller the ∆E00 value, the smaller the colour distance from the spot colour reference to the proofed colour.
+Higher ∆E00 values show which colours can be reproduced more poorly in the digital proof.
 As a rough guide: From ∆E00 > 1 a colour difference is visible to the human eye, below it it can only be measured, but not seen.